Bakkus - Earthfall / Theatre Chorea

 1994

-Invisible Bullets is an installation/performance that was first performed in Hoxton, London in July 1994 as part of the Fete Worse Than Death.
-Commissioned by Joshua Compston of Factual Nonsense (but never paid for) the work was performed for two days alongside Leigh Bowery's Minty and The Raincoats.
+Invisible Bullets was an installation and performance premiered in Hoxton, London in July 1994, as part of 'Fete Worse Than Death'.
+Commissioned by the late Joshua Compston, the work was performed over two days alongside Leigh Bowery's Minty and The Raincoats and many others.

-Written and Performed by Blast
+Written and Performed by Blast Theory

 Music by Statik Sound System